kelcol/wats3020-roster/README.md

 [X] Create the needed Classes to fill in functionality on the roster: `Person`, `Student`, and `Teacher`.
 [X] Create the needed methods on the `Student` Class to handle calculating attendance.
 [X] Create the needed methods on the `Course` Class to handle roster management.
-[/] Provide helpful comments throughout your code (and remove the TODO comments when done).
+[X] Provide helpful comments throughout your code (and remove the TODO comments when done).
-[/] Write stylistically consistent, syntactically correct JS.
+[X] Write stylistically consistent, syntactically correct JS.

 ## Stretch Goals